-- ceases to be a resident [paragraph 12(2)(a) of the Eighth Schedule]; - that is not a resident removes a share from a permanent establishment of that taxpayer in South Africa, or transfers a share to such a permanent establishment [paragraph 12(2)(b) of the Eighth Schedule]; - commences to hold shares as trading stock [paragraph 12(2)(c) of the Eighth Schedule]; or - ceases to hold shares as trading stock [paragraph 12(3) of the Eighth Schedule].
+- that is not a resident removes a share from a permanent establishment of that taxpayer in South Africa, or transfers a share to such a permanent establishment [paragraph 12(2)(b) of the Eighth Schedule]; - commences to hold shares as trading stock [paragraph 12(2)(c) of the Eighth Schedule]; or - ceases to hold shares as trading stock [paragraph 12(3) of the Eighth Schedule].

-For a detailed discussion of when paragraph 12 will be applicable, see paragraph 6.2 of the Comprehensive Guide to Capital Gains Tax (Issue 3) available at www.sars.gov.za.
+For a detailed discussion of when paragraph 12 will be applicable, see paragraph 6.2 of the Comprehensive Guide to Capital Gains Tax (Issue 4) available at www.sars.gov.za.